 A: Yes.
 Download the standalone version of System Animator, as well as Electron/NW.js.
 Click here for video tutorial.

 A: Yes.
 Both standalone and gadget version of System Animator work.
 However, since the Windows Gadget platform is now obsolete, you are recommended to use the standalone version.

 Q: Does it work on Windows XP?

-A: Yes, but you need to install a Sidebar program for XP.
+A: The legacy gadget version should work if you have the Sidebar program for XP installed.
 Check out the Installation and Info section.

-Q: I have problems installing / setting up the gadget.
+Q: How do I install / set up the gadget?

 Q: Where can I download those desktop mascots/animations demonstrated in your YouTube videos?

 Q: How can I make System Animator respond to musics?